miketropi/worry-proof-backup/readme.txt

-=== WP Backup ===
+=== Worry Proof Backup ===
 Contributors: miketropi
 Donate link: https://github.com/miketropi/wp-backup
-Tags: backup, restore, import, export, database, plugins, themes, uploads, demo content Requires at least: 5.0
+Tags: backup, restore, import, export, database Requires at least: 5.0
 Tested up to: 6.5
 Requires PHP: 8.0
-Stable tag: trunk
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A powerful, user-friendly WordPress plugin to backup, restore, import, and export your entire site—including database, plugins, themes, uploads, and demo content.
-Built for reliability, speed, and ease of use.
+Effortless, reliable WordPress backups and restores—database, plugins, themes, uploads, and more.

 == Description ==
 WP Backup is a comprehensive backup solution for WordPress.
 Effortlessly create and restore backups of your entire site, including database, plugins, themes, uploads, and demo content.
 Designed for reliability, speed, and ease of use, with a modern React-powered admin interface.